Body jewelry materials: Gold

 Gold is a noble metal with a long tradition for use in jewelry.

 When using gold for piercings, a lower purity than 14 or 18 carat (58 to 75%) is not recommended.

 Gold is about as soft as lead and is easily scratched.
 These scratches can irritate the body, especially in new piercings.
 Tongue jewelry made from gold is not recommended as chewing on the beads is common.
 To avoid the irritation of damaged jewelry from such scratches and flaws, gold colored titanium jewelry is a safer substitute.

 Piercing jewelry is often made of a gold alloy, the most common being 18k, with 24k being entirely pure and much softer.
 18k gold usually contains 75% gold and the remaining 25% copper, silver and traces of other metals.
 In lower quality gold, zinc, nickel and other irritants can also be found.

 As said, gold jewelry should only be used in healing piercings if it is nickel free or palladium based.
 Allergy to gold is uncommon but it does exist, and then mostly from white gold.
 In some extreme cases, the copper in the jewelry can tarnish and cause greenish discoloring of the tissue.

 Gold can become discolored from autoclaving.
 It could be several things, reaction to the chemical indicators, residues left from polishing or cleaning products, or corrosion of elements in the gold itself.

 Experienced body piercing studios clean the jewelry with a jewelry steamer, and then an ultrasonic process with warm alkaline detergent, followed by a distilled or deionized water rinse, then an alcohol rinse to help remove residues.
 Use Class 5 or 6 integrating indicators instead of class 1 or 2 chemical process indicators for monitoring autoclave sterilization with gold.

 Porcelain

 Porcelain is high temperature fired stoneware.
 If the glaze is non-porous and free of toxic elements such as lead and cadmium it may be suitable for wear in healed piercings.

 Glass

 Glass is a common piercing material which has been used for thousands of years.
-For example, earplugs made of glass have been found in ancient Egyptian tombs.
+For example, ear plug jewelry made of glass have been found in ancient Egyptian tombs.

 If correctly shaped and manufactured, glass can be a functional material: comfortable to wear, tough, and safe for the body.
-However, cheaper glass beads that unprotected can easily break into shards.
-If you drop glass jewelry on the floor, you probably won't be able to use it again.
-Also if you have a cheap bead in a tongue piercing and accidentally chew on it, it can break into tiny shards and cause lacerations.

-It is possible to sterilize glass in a steam-autoclave but the heat may cause cracking in cheaper products.
+It is possible to sterilize glass in a steam-autoclave.